Elixeus/airflow_walkthrough/airflow_walkthrough.md

 `sudo pip install airflow[foo,bar]`

  where foo, bar are package names separated by comma.
 Airflow also provide an option `all` to install all dependencies.
 We only chose to install the packages we thought useful (async, devel, celery, crypto, druid, gcp_api, jbdc, hdfs, hive, kerberos, ldap, password, postgres, qds, rabbitmq, s3, samba, slack), and ran into a few dependency issues.
 To be specific:

+ - for [mysql] package, we need to install `libmysqlclient-dev`:

+`sudo apt-get install libmysqlclient-dev`

  - for the [cryptograph] package, we need to install `libssl-dev`: